Updated Feb 5, 2026

 How ticket sales work for the World Cup

 Tickets are released in phases as we edge closer to the tournament start on June 11, 2026.
-The first ticket drop happened in October, 2025 with next drops expected in mid November early December.
+The first ticket drop happened in October, 2025 followed by drops in November early December.

 StubHub has a steady supply of tickets you can purchase anytime from fans who purchased tickets in official releases and brokers who have tickets from direct relationships in the industry.